-Moving from Blogger to WordPress… It seems like WordPress is what everyone prefers these days…
+Moving from Blogger to WordPress… It seems like the latter is what everyone prefers these days.

-In today’s post I will talk about the two platforms and more specifically when Blogger is better and when you should go for WordPress instead.
+In this post, I will talk about the two platforms and more specifically when Blogger is better and when you should go for WordPress instead.